iteratec/kotlin-training-spring/tasks/04_configuration.md

 # Application configuration tasks

 ## Using @ConfigurationProperties
-1. Enable configuration property scanning in the application.
+1. Enable configuration property scanning in the application by adding `@ConfigurationPropertiesScan` to the main application class.
 2. In the `pizza` package create a data class `MenuProperties`, which will contain basic meta-data of our pizza menu:
    * Menu's name (as string)
    * Menu's version (as integer)